pteetor/StateSpaceModels/README.md

 # Recipes for State-Space Models in R
 State-space models are useful for modeling time series data, and R contains several excellent packages for creating the models.
-Unfortunately, using these packages requires knowing many little details, and I can never remember them.
-So I put together some recipes.
+Unfortunately, using these packages involves many little details, and I can never remember them.
+So I put together some recipes to let me quickly build state-space models.

 I describe the recipes on my website.